 Whether you live in a traditional residence hall, an apartment or one of our suite-style residences, living on campus can be a highlight of your college experience.
 Your residence halls are minutes away from classrooms and the library—not to mention great restaurants, coffee shops and night spots.

 Transylvania’s housing options are below.
 After your first year, you can choose a residence hall based on your preference for double, single or suite-style living or your preferred activity level.
+See more about our residence halls.

-- Forrer Hall — Four-story building with first-year students.
+- Forrer Hall—Four-story building with first-year students.
 Floors are divided by gender.

-- Rosenthal Apartment Complex — 42-unit apartment complex for male Greek students.
+- Rosenthal Apartment Complex—42-unit apartment complex for male Greek students.

-- Poole Residence Center — Suite-style living for upperclass students.
+- Poole Residence Center—Suite-style living for upperclass students.

-- Thomson Hall — Apartment-style living units for upperclass students, with several environmentally friendly features.
+- Thomson Hall—Apartment-style living units for upperclass students, with several environmentally friendly features.

-- Hazelrigg Hall — Private rooms for upperclass students with 24-hour quiet time.
+- Hazelrigg Hall—Private rooms for upperclass students with 24-hour quiet time.

-- Dalton-Voigt Hall — Suite-style living for upperclass students.
+- Dalton-Voigt Hall—Suite-style living for upperclass students.

-- Fourth Street Apartments — 45 one- and two-bedroom units for upperclass students.
+- Fourth Street Apartments—45 one- and two-bedroom units for upperclass students.

-- 331 N Broadway House — 4 two-bedroom apartments with kitchen and private bathroom.
+- 331 N Broadway House—4 two-bedroom apartments with kitchen and private bathroom.

 All students are required to live on campus unless certain conditions are met.
 See the campus housing requirements for details.